Modern Foreign Languages

-We offer two languages at Key Stage 3 and aim to challenge students and prepare them for GCSE courses with assessments that develop the four language skills (listening, speaking, reading and writing).
+We offer two languages in Years 7, 8 and 9, with some students in Year 9 being able to study Spanish as well and aim to challenge students and prepare them for GCSE courses with assessments that develop the four language skills (listening, speaking, reading and writing).
 In Year 7, 8 and 9 students receive 2 lessons of Modern Foreign languages a week.

 Key stage 4

 Modern Foreign Languages are an optional subject at Key Stage 4 but we anticipate that students aiming to enter Higher education will choose to study a language at GCSE level.
 We currently offer German, French and Spanish at Key Stage 4.
-Students continue to develop grammar from KS3 in French and German and the main themes of the course are identity and culture; local, national and global area of interests; and current and future study and employment.
-Students taking up Spanish at Key Stage 4 start from scratch and quickly access the language needed to complete the GCSE course.
+Students continue to develop grammar from KS3 in the French and German GCSE.
+Students taking up Spanish in Year 9, start from scratch and quickly access the language needed to complete the GCSE course.
+The main themes of the Modern Foreign Languages course are Identity and Culture; Local, National and Global Areas of Interests; and Current and Future Study and Employment.
 Each skill (listening, speaking, reading and writing) is worth 25%.

 Key stage 5

-Key stage 5 students follow the AQA A level course.
-Examples of AS Topics arechanging families, contemporary music and cinema.
-Students will also study a film or a book in the first year of Alevel.
-Examples of A2 studies are politics, views on crime and punishments as well as an independent research project which is chosen by the student.
+Key stage 5 students follow the AQA A-level course.
+Examples of AS Topics are, Changing Families, Contemporary Music and Cinema, Festivals and Traditions.
+Students will also study a film or a book in the first year of A-level.
+Examples of A2 studies are Politics, Young People in Society, Views on Crime and Punishments, as well as an Independent Research Project which is chosen by the student.
 Additionally, students study a book in the target language.